 Our school has a mandatory duty to report to the local authority if they believe a child is subject to a private fostering arrangement.
 (This does not include close family relatives e.g. grandparent, brother, sister, uncle or auntie.)
+This means making a referral to children's services.
 A private fostering arrangement is made without the knowledge of the local authority for the care of a child under the age of 16 years (under 18 for children with disabilities) whereby the child is in the care of someone other than their parent or close relative.
-Further guidance is available in Keeping Children Safe in Education (DFE, 2018).
+Further guidance is available in Keeping Children Safe in Education (DFE, 2019) and in Children Act 1989 private fostering.
 When a child is privately fostered a social worker must carry out an assessment to ensure the placement is appropriate and consider any support needed.

-16. Safe recruitment
+20. Safer recruitment

-The school will ensure that all appointments follow its recruitment policy and the guidance set out in Keeping Children Safe in Education (DFE 2018).
+The school will ensure that all appointments follow its recruitment policy and the guidance set out in Keeping Children Safe in Education (DFE 2019).
 At least one member of the appointments panel will have undertaken safer recruitment.
-The school will undertake all the required DFE pre-employments checks and where appropriate record these checks on the single central record and retain evidence in personnel files.
+The school will undertake all the required DFE pre-employments checks and where appropriate will record these checks on the single central record and retain evidence in personnel files.
 The school will seek written confirmation that third-party organisations including contractor and alternative education providers have undertaken appropriate checks.
+The school's Safer Recruitment Policy and Procedures set out the processes in more detail and are drawn from School Improvement Liverpool's Safeguarding Handbook.

-The school is required to inform relevant staff who fall within the scope of Disqualification under the Childcare Act 2006 (https://www.gov.uk/government/publications/disqualification-under-thechildcare-act-2006) and establish they are not disqualified.
-The criteria for disqualification under the 2006 Act and the 2018 Regulations includes inclusion on the Disclosure and Barring Service (DBS) Children's Barred List or committing a relevant offence.
+The school is required to inform relevant staff who fall within the scope of Disqualification under the Childcare Act 2006 and establish they are not disqualified.
+The criteria for disqualification under the 2006 Act and the 2019 Regulations includes inclusion on the Disclosure and Barring Service (DBS) Children's Barred List or committing a relevant offence.

-17. The safeguarding curriculum
+21. The safeguarding curriculum

 The school will ensure it has a curriculum map which sets out how to help children keep themselves safe from harm.
+This will include messages which are taught through the Relationships and Sex Education and PSHE curriculum, alongside standalone pieces of work and messages delivered through other curriculum areas.
+Children will be provided with age appropriate skills, knowledge and understanding to help them recognise and respond to issues such as consent and healthy relationships.
 Children will be supported to develop their understanding, at the appropriate age, of risks including: when using technology, the internet, and risks associated with grooming and radicalisation, gang and criminal exploitation and misusing drugs and alcohol.
 Children will also learn about the wider safeguarding curriculum which for children would include road safety, anti-bullying and know how to seek support when needed.
 The school will ensure the curriculum promotes an understanding of the values needed to live within a democratic society including the rule of law, and individual liberty.
 It will promote tolerance and respect for all faiths (and those of no faith), races, genders, ages, disability and sexual orientations.